-The following types of organisations are not eligible as receiving organisations for student traineeships:
+&lt;sup>23 The following types of organisations are not eligible as receiving organisations for student traineeships:

-EU institutions and other EU bodies including specialised agencies (their exhaustive list is available on the website ec.europa.eu/institutions/index\en.htm); organisations managing EU programmes such as Frasmus+ National Agencies (in order to avoid a possible conflict of interests and/or double funding).
+EU institutions and other EU bodies including specialised agencies (their exhaustive list is available on the website - http://europa.eu/european-union/abouteu/institutions-bodies en); organisations managing EU programmes such as Erasmus+ National Agencies (in order to avoid a possible conflict of interests and/or double funding).

-26 Minimum duration of a study period is 3 months, or 1 academic term or trimester.
+24 Minimum duration of a study period is 3 months, or 1 academic term or trimester.

-&lt;sup>27 Prior experience under LLP-Erasmus Programme and Erasmus Mundus programme counts towards the 12 months per study cycle.
+Prior experience under LLP-Erasmus Programme and/or as Erasmus Mundus scholarship holders counts towards the 12 months per study cycle.

-&lt;sup>28 In one-cycle study programmes, such as Medicine, students can be mobile for up to 24 months.
+&lt;sup>26 In one-cycle study programmes, such as Medicine, students can be mobile for up to 24 months.